 What does the output look like?
 What quality checks apply?
 What happens next - does the output go directly to a client, or does it stay internal?
 Who reviews it, and what are they checking for?

-Here is what this looks like in practice for a simple but high-value workflow — the weekly business review.
+Here is what this looks like in practice for a simple but high-value workflow: the weekly client pipeline review.

 Trigger: Every Friday afternoon, 30 minutes before end of day.